priye-1/priye-1/README.md

 - 😄 Pronouns: She/Her

-- 🔭 I’m currently working working as a freelance data engineer and building my skills.
+- 🔭 I’m currently working working as a freelance Data Engineer and building my skills.
 That means...
-    * 👯 I'm always open for freelance gigs and contract based opportunitites
+    * 👯 I'm always open for freelance gigs or contract based opportunitites
     * 💬 I'm looking to collaborate and create some cool content that we can share with the community

 - My current skills are: